BeatLink/trilium-scripts/README.md

 ## Mobile View
 These set of scripts allow you to use the full capabilities of the Trilium desktop interface while on a mobile device.

+## Now Next Later
+A script that toggles a task between Now, Next or Later note

 ## Priority
 A widget to set the priority color of a note